Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 California has created permitting standards for home solar in order to meet state climate and energy goals.
 Its goals to install 6 million heat pumps by 2030 and to end gas heating in buildings should prompt state action on heat pump permitting.
 Next month, we’ll explore how California can improve that permitting by creating standardized code compliance pathways, mandating some permitting modernization efforts, and offering resources to city building departments.

-Read the first article in the Smoothing the Transition to Heat Pumps series:
+Read the other articles in the Smoothing the Transition to Heat Pumps series:

 Part 1: Code Changes